Szczurk3y/QuizAppNestJs/README.md

         - GET http://localhost:3001/quiz?quizId="your-quiz-id"&studentId="assigned-student-id"
     - ### 3) Answering to the quiz:
         - https://pastebin.com/dTrAwUbn
-        - in JSON response you will get pretty summary
+        - in JSON response you will get a pretty summary